kayliebarnes5937/the-savanna/README.md

 # the-savanna
-The readme.txt file for our website, The Savanna.
+For our website, The Savanna.